-In any case involving a defendant charged with an offense, the appropriate judicial officer, at the earliest practicable time, shall, after consultation with the counsel for the defendant and the attorney for the Government, set the case for trial on a day certain, or list it for trial on a weekly or other short-
+In any case involving a defendant charged with an offense, the appropriate judicial officer, at the earliest practicable time, shall, after consultation with the counsel for the defendant and the attorney for the Government, set the case for trial on a day certain, or list it for trial on a weekly or other short-term trial calendar at a place within the judicial district so as to assure a speedy trial.

 18 U.S.C. §3161(a).
 This provision is intended to "permit the trial of a case at any place within the judicial district.
 This language was included in anticipation of problems which might occur in districts with statutory divisions, where it could be difficult to set trial outside the division."
 H.R.Rep.
 No. 93-1508, 93d Cong., 2d Sess.
-29 (1974)
+29 (1974).

 The change does not offend the venue or vicinage provisions of the Constitution.
 Article III, §2, clause 3 places venue (the geographical location of the trial) "in the State where the said Crimes shall have been committed," while the Sixth Amendment defines the vicinage (the geographical location of the jurors) as "the State and district wherein the crime shall have been committed, which district shall have been previously ascertained by law."
 The latter provision makes "no reference to a division within a judicial district.'
 United States v.
 James, 528 F.2d 999 (5th Cir.
 1976).
-"It follows a fortiori that when a district is not separated into divisions, \ \ \ trial at any place within the district is allowable under the Sixth Amendment \ \ \ United States v.
+"It follows a fortiori that when a district is not separated into divisions, trial at any place within the district is allowable under the Sixth Amendment .
+United States v.
 Fernandez, 480 F.2d 726 (2d Cir.
 1973).
-See also Zicarelli v.
-Gray, 543 F.2d 466 (3d Cir.
+See also $Zicarelli\ v.\ Gray$, 543 F.2d 466 (3d Cir.
 1976) and cases cited therein.